lucasfcosta/blog/_posts/2022-06-01-ux-patterns-cli-tools.md

 <center><i>Implementing an interactive mode for a NPM package management tool.</i></center>

 When combined with a good "getting started" experience, implementing an interactive mode for your CLI tools will help diminish your time to value.

+> ⚠ An interactive command does not replace a non-interactive one.
+Once people learn to use your tool, they'll probably prefer non-interactive commands.
+Furthermore, non-interactive commands are still crucial for automation.

 Additionally, by using an interactive mode, you're putting "guardrails" for your user's interactions.
 You're preventing people from making mistakes because you're constraining their choices.